-He grabbed the bong and the pack of weed of the table and stood up.
+He grabbed the bong and the weed off the table and stood up.
 Mitchell stood too and tried to apologise but Johnny brushed him aside.
 As he walked to his room, he could hear Marek telling Mitchell he could party with them.
 Fucking morons the lot of them.
 He slammed the door to his room and flipped the lock.

 Alone in his room, he could let the THC do its work on his mood and he soon started to feel mellow.
 He fished his phone out of his jeans and thumbed an apology to Chrissie: wanna come over?
 She texted back with a smiley face and begged him to come out to party on a houseboat.
 It was still an hour or so before dawn.
 He seriously considered it for about 30 seconds but he could hear Marek winding Mitchell up and decided he’d had enough of people for the night.
-He told her to have a good time, finished off the cone and at last fell into bed.
+He told her to have a good time, finished off the cone and drifted off.

-He was woken abruptly by Marek banging on the door and screaming at him.
+He was woken abruptly by Marek banging on the door and screaming.
 Sounds of struggle came from the kitchen.
-He pulled on his boardies, wondering what the fuck was going on and flung the door open.
+He pulled on his boardies, wondering what the fuck was going on.

 “Your fucking friend’s eating all my E!”